 The term “Bulimia” is derived from the Greek words “ox hunger,” while “nervosa” was added to signify its nervous nature.
 Bulimia nervosa is a psychiatric condition where individuals engage in binge eating and employ compensatory techniques to prevent weight gain, which may result in detrimental consequences.
-It is crucial to swiftly identify and diagnose this psychiatric disorder, provide sufficient treatment and observe progress and any medical issues likely to occur.
+It is crucial to swiftly identify and diagnose this psychiatric disorder, provide sufficient treatment, and observe progress and any medical issues likely to occur.

-Criteria and Symptoms of Bulimia
+Call CHMCCriteria and Symptoms of Bulimia

 Those affected by bulimia distinguish between “forbidden” foods, which are mostly very high in calories, and “permitted” foods with fewer calories and fat.
 Binge eating involves devouring foods that are readily available, quick to eat, high in calories, and actually “forbidden.”
 Binge-eating episodes usually happen in secret, followed by self-induced vomiting.

-Purging
+Purging in Bulimia

 During the binge eating episodes of bulimia nervosa, the food is poorly chewed, and little attention is paid to taste.
 Above all, it is essential to be able to choke out what has been ingested later.
 Eating continues until an uncomfortable feeling of fullness arises, food runs out, or external disturbances occur.
 The excessive hastily eaten food leads finally to vomiting or use of laxatives.

-To prevent weight gain, people with bulimia resort to inappropriate measures.
+Fear of weight gain leads to inappropriate compensatory behaviors.To prevent weight gain, people with bulimia resort to inappropriate measures.
 They often induce vomiting, eat irregularly, or fast.
 Many also exercise excessively or use medications like appetite suppressants, laxatives, or diuretics.

 Strict dieting rules, which many patients impose on themselves, often lead to a vicious cycle.
 Fasting leads to intense hunger, which triggers more binge eating.
 This reinforces the need to take countermeasures to avoid weight gain.

-Body image
+Distorted Body image in Bulimia

+The self-esteem in Bulimia is heavily tied to body image.
 Body image has a strong impact on self-esteem in people with bulimia.
 They are often dissatisfied with their body weight and shape.
 Their target weight is often far below what is healthy.

-Family Dynamics and Bulimia
+Family Dynamics in Bulimia

 Families often exhibit control, conflict avoidance, and enmeshment, limiting boundaries.
 Indirect blame, devaluation, and mixed messages dominate family interactions.
 Conflict avoidance prevents bulimic individuals from learning effective resolution strategies.
-Rigid family ideals on thinness and health emphasise appearance over individuality.
+Rigid family ideals on thinness and health emphasize appearance over individuality.
 Ignoring personal needs fosters disconnection from hunger and satiety signals.
 Food is used for distraction, reward, relaxation, or maintaining family traditions.
 Bulimia perpetuates a cycle of restriction, bingeing, and compensatory behaviors.
-Dieting and fasting cause deficiencies, leading to binge-eating and subsequent discomfort.
+Dieting and fasting cause deficiencies, leading to binge eating and subsequent discomfort.
 This discomfort is relieved by further fasting and vomiting, restarting the cycle.

 As with other eating disorders, the will and motivation of the patient are prerequisites for successful treatment of bulimia nervosa.
 The treatment is primarily outpatient.
 Psychotherapists and clinical counsellors plan their treatment based on different forms of psychotherapy.
-The effective treatment methods are family therapy, CBT (cognitive-behavioural therapy), person-centred counselling and psychoanalytic therapy.
+The effective treatment methods are family therapy, CBT (cognitive-behavioural therapy), person-centered counselling and psychoanalytic therapy.

 Involving the family